tgermain/grandRepositorySky/README.md

 When a node enter the ring, we initialize its fingers table (to be sure that its succesor is *(5)*) and update the fingers table of its predecessor *(2)*.

+### Ring visualization
+Call the method ``gimmeGraph`` on any node, export the result to a file and process with your best graphviz, I recommend circo. ``circo graph.gv -Tsvg -o viz`` for png output

+## 2. Network communication
 ### Ring stabilization
 To avoid the depreciation of all the fingers table after some new nodes join the ring, there's a mecanism to update the fingers table each 5min (pifometric value).
 **Goroutine** ?

-### Ring visualization
-Call the method ``gimmeGraph`` on any node, export the result to a file and process with your best graphviz, I recommend circo. ``circo graph.gv -Tsvg -o viz`` for png output

-## 2. Network communication

 SPRINT :
 - Do a sample project to understand how to send/receive and parse messages in GO
 - Make a library to send/receive messages
-- Do logs (with timestamps, colors)
+- Do logs (with timestamps, colors ?)
 - Make tests
 - Modify the existing code to make stuffs work
 - Handle when a node quit the ring (not gracefuly)
+- What lookup can/should/actually return

 TODO :
 - All methods which return a `*DHTNode` must return an **id** and we have to perform a `lookup(id)`

+###launch parameters
+- IP, PORT
+- (IP, PORT of an existing node)
+- (ID)
+- (Data already owned by the node (dump of json), to simulate the case when a node already holding data quit temporarily the ring)

+###CLI interface
+abilities :
+- lookup
+- updateFingersTable
+- printInformation (fingerTable)
+- printGraphViz
+- areYouAlive

+###message format
+- origin (first emiter of the message)
+	- IP
+	- Port
+- Destination
+	- IP
+	- Port
+- type of operation :
+	- IAmNewHere
+	- update successor/predecessor
+	- updateFingerTable
+	- lookup
+	- gimmeInfo / IAmTheNSA
+	- AreYouAlive / IAmAlive

 ## 3. Data & Replication
 facebook duplicate data of one node on 2 other nodes : enough ?

+###Choice of underlying database
+- Redis
+- mongodb

+### new messages type
+- DataReplication